 Dietetics is the science and art of applying the principles of food and nutrition to health — a field for those with inquisitive minds who enjoy science as much as they do people.
-Registered dietitians help others learn about food, nutrition and lifestyle choices to keep them healthy.
+Registered dietitian nutritionists help others learn about food, nutrition and lifestyle choices to keep them healthy.
 The course work is challenging, and the career possibilities are exciting and numerous.
 The Bachelor of Science in Dietetics curriculum provides a broad and balanced foundation in all of the core areas of dietetics.

 Dietetics Program Highlights

 - Program accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.

 - Development of culinary skills, as well as the knowledge of how to alter foods and meal patterns for health promotion and disease prevention and treatment.

 - Extensive training in the development and delivery of nutrition information to the public.

 - Numerous field-based learning experiences built into the curriculum in a variety of settings: health care; community and social service agencies; foodservice establishments.

 - Opportunities for leadership skills development and service-learning.